UofT-DSI/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 For the **Canadian General Social Survey on Giving, Volunteering, and Participating, 2018 (cycle 33)**, conducted by Statistics Canada find any and all available documentation for the data gathered and identify and describe the survey features indicated below.

+Identify and describe survey features:

+1. Sample type
+2. Sample size
+3. Target population
+4. Sampling frame
+5. Survey mode(s)
+6. Timeline
+7. Response rate
+8. Weights
+9. Data processing
+10. Cleaning, imputation, etc
+11. Sources of error
+12. Limitations, known biases, etc
+13. Link to documentation and any additional sources used

+# Your Changes

+## Part A - Survey Design:

+The number of your chosen topic: `#2`

+Describe the purpose of your survey:

+The purpose of this survey is to determine current perception of the political party I work for.
+The response from the survey population will be used to reinforce and highlight proposed policies / priorities of my party during the last month of campaining.

+Describe your target population, sampling frame, sampling units, and observational units:

+My target population needs to Canadian nationals, aged 18 and over.
+Sampling frame - List of registered voters from a up-to-date national database Sampling unit - each indivdual voter
+Sampling strategy - Stratified random sampling.
+Strata will be based on major demographic categories (age, riding, gender, employment etc)

+Your 5-10 question survey:

+1. How likley are you to vote this up-coming election? (answers will be range of likliness)
+2. Which of the following issues are most important to you?
+3. How satisfied are you with you current parties performance?
+4. How likely are you to continue to vote for your current party?
+5. What qualities do you prioritize for your party leader? (multiple selection)

+## Part B - Survey Evaluation:

 1. Sample type - Probability sample design with a stratified sampling approach (27 strata total).
 Additionally the sample strategy was as following: "Each record in the survey frame was assigned to a stratum within its province.
 A simple random sample without replacement of records was next selected in each stratum"
 2. Sample size - 16,149 individuals aged 15 years and older from different Canadian provinces (excludes territories)